 The ferry is a popular way to get across the river Tejo that divides the city.
 This makes getting from one side to the other much quicker and more convenient and allows you to experience Lisbon from a new perspective.

 For the less accessible parts of Lisbon, there are funiculars to get to some of the historical parts of the city that would otherwise have not been possible.
 These national treasures will elevate you up hilly terrains to explore popular tourist landmarks and activities!

-The Viva Lisboa card allows travelers to unlimited use of the Lisbon transport options such as the tram, metro, bus, and funiculars in the city center!
+The Viva Lisboa card allows travellers unlimited use of the Lisbon transport options such as the tram, metro, bus, and funiculars in the city centre!
 These can be purchased with multiple options like a 24-hour pass.

 Lisbon has a rich and diverse nightlife, whether you’re after a cocktail alongside the river, or would like to spend some of your 36 hours in Lisbon dancing the night away.

 Note that Lisbon’s nightlife only really starts after midnight, so keep in mind that you may want to have a lie-in the next day!
 Many restaurants only open after 7 pm, and bars are packed until well after midnight, with clubs only filling up from about 2 am.

 Cais do Sodré

 - The nightlife of this area is centered around Pink street, named after the pink colored pavement